AndreasMadsen/modulebox/README.md

 property on the server-side.

-Also note that if the module wasn't prefetched by `box.require.ensure` it will be loaded synchronously, wich will block the javascript execution in thge browser.
+Also note that if the module wasn't prefetched by `box.require.ensure` it will be loaded synchronously, wich will block the javascript execution in the browser.
 If this is the case you will be warned by a `console.warn` call if supported by the browser.